rcl-ssl/docs/workloads/app-service.md

 SSL/TLS Certificates will expire within 90 days.
 Follow these instructions to automatically renew the certificate.

-- Use the [RCL AutoRenew Function](../autorenew/introduction.md) to automatically renew certificates
+- Use the [RCL SSL AutoRenew Function](../autorenew/introduction.md) to automatically renew certificates
 - The certificates will be automatically renewed , installed in the App Service Plan and bound to the App Service without any user interaction being required